 Our anticoagulation service staff includes licensed nurses and pharmacists.
 This staff has been specially trained in anticoagulation therapies.
-The protocols use by the staff to manage warfarin and other anticoagulation medicines were developed by a Mayo Clinic Health System in Eau Claire Expert Team, which includes physicians and pharmacists, using nationally accepted published guidelines.
+The protocols used by the staff to manage warfarin and other anticoagulation medicines were developed by a team of experts at Mayo Clinic.
+This team of experts includes physicians and pharmacists, using nationally accepted published guidelines.
 The expert team continuously reviews published guidelines and updates the service’s protocols to ensure they are consistent with current best practices.

 Do I need a referral from my doctor?

 Yes!
 If your physician believes this service is right for you, he/she will refer you to the Anticoagulation Service.
 Your doctor must refer you to our service in order for you to participate.
 After receiving the referral, you will be called to schedule your first visit.

 You will be expected to have appointments, which will be scheduled by our staff.
 If you come without an appointment, you will be accommodated when possible.